 - Closing Deals!

 But before we get started, I wanted to let you know that marketing an MSP takes time and patience.
-The rest of this stuff in this guide to MSP marketing won’t help a bit if you don’t give it a decent shot.
+The rest of this stuff in this guide to MSP digital marketing won’t help a bit if you don’t give it a decent shot.
 Marketing an MSP isn’t like selling widgets wherein you can throw up some Google PLA’s (product listing ads) and then drop some budget on the campaign and make some sales that same day.

 Unfortunately, I’ve seen a few MSPs approach marketing this way.
 They’ll give it a go for a month or two, get impatient, and assume that online marketing for MSPs doesn’t work.
 That is the number one determinant of success and failure.
 One MSP looks at the money they spend on their online presence as an investment, while the other looks at it as if they’re losing money.